 Parameters

-@qb_name: the name of the query block to which the hint is applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to apply the hint to.

 Examples